-Recently I was in Hobby Lobby and was browsing the ornaments looking for some more ornaments for my tree’s theme this year.
-I found a super fun Pom Pom Ornament made from thick, puffy yarn, and I knew it would fit perfectly with my theme this year!
+Recently I was in Hobby Lobby and was browsing the ornaments looking for some more ornaments for my tree’s theme this year and I found a super fun Pom Pom Ornament made from thick, puffy yarn, and I knew it would fit perfectly with my theme this year!
 The problem was it was like $8 for a single Pom Pom Ornament made from yarn.

 So, I decided to make my own Pom Pom Ornament.
 Since I was doing it for my tree this year, I figured I’d share how I did it with you so you could save yourself some moolah too!
 It takes two minutes!